jessicarose00/100-days-of-code/log.md

 **Focus**: More focus on the git log command today, including a detailed exploration of each nugget of information the git log command displays.

+**Progress**:
-**Progress**: Learned about the importance of flags to alter how information is displayed, practiced using --oneline, --stat, -p and -w
+- Learned about the importance of flags to alter how information is displayed
+- Practiced using --oneline, --stat, -p and -w

 **Thoughts**: Udacity's course on Version control with Git does a great job of instructing how to navigate git log in the command line.
 I've use a wide number of resources and really enjoy how this course is designed.
 Now that I can wrap my head around git log, I can see how valuable this information will be as I move forward in my coding journey.